7 C’s of Communication

 What are the 7 C’s of Communication?

 We communicate all day long; at home, at work, with our next-door neighbour and at the sports club.
 We communicate verbally, non-verbally and in writing.
 Unfortunately, the message does not always come across as intended.
 NOISE!
 This can lead to miscommunication and (small) misunderstanding or the wrong impression.
+Good communication has a greater impact on success than one might assume.

 The 7 C’s of communication, also known as the 7 principles of communication are a useful way to ensure good and business communication.
 The 7 C’s of Communication provide a useful check list as a result of which both written and verbal communication pass off in a clear, plain, target group-oriented and well-structured manner.

 The message must be complete and geared to the receiver’s perception of the world.
 The message must be based on facts and a complex message needs additional information and / or explanation.
 A good subdivision of subjects will clarify the message as a result of which there will be a complete overview of what is said.
+Complete communication is the first and maybe most important C of the 7 C’s

 In addition to considering the feelings and points of view of the target group, it is also important to approach the audience in a friendly and courteous manner.
 Use of terms that show respect for the receiver contribute towards effective communication.